quodlibet/mutagen/docs/man/mid3v2.rst

 -e, --escape
     Enable interpretation of backslash escapes for tag values.
-    Makes it possible to escape the colon-separator in TXXX, COMM values like '\\:' and insert escape sequences like '\\n', '\\t' etc.
+    Makes it possible to escape the colon-separator in TXXX, WXXX, COMM values like '\\:' and insert escape sequences like '\\n', '\\t' etc.

 -f, --list-frames